40-Hour EM 385-1-1 Training

-Similar to OSHA, the EM 385 training depends on your level of responsibility:
+Similar to OSHA, the training depends on your level of responsibility:

-- Site Safety Health Officers (SSHO) are required to complete an initial 40-Hour EM 385 training, and then an 8-Hour refresher course each year after.
+- Site Safety Health Officers (SSHO) are required to complete the initial 40-Hour training, and then an 8-Hour refresher course each year following.

-- Managers and supervisors who lead teams should take 24-Hour EM 385 training.
+- Managers and supervisors who lead teams should take the 24-Hour training

-- Workers and contractors must complete an introductory 16-Hour EM 385 training.
+- Workers and contractors must complete an introductory 16-Hour training course

-Explore our online EM 385 manual training courses to find the right one to meet your compliance needs.
+Explore our online EM 385-1-1 training courses to find the right one to meet your compliance needs.